Home • Welcome to ALSO!

 Oklahoma: 60 Okla.
 Stat. § 49.1 et seq. ...
 Scroll down to beginning section or browser-search for it.

-[NCCUSL Text] This act was intended to replace the mechanic's lien found in every jurisdiction.
+This act was intended to replace the mechanic’s lien law found in every jurisdiction.
 This act was based almost entirely on article 5 of the Uniform Simplification of Land Transfers Act.
-(This act is now regarded by the NCCUSL as a model act, instead of a uniform act, and so it may be known as the Model Construction Lien Act.)
+(This act is now regarded by the Uniform Law Commission as a model act instead of a uniform act.)

 Under this act, the total consumer credit process, from advertising through collection, would be within the scope of regulation.
 The act includes usury rules.
-(This act is now regarded by the NCCUSL as a model act, instead of a uniform act, and so it may be known as the Model Consumer Credit Code.)
+(This act is now regarded by the Uniform Law Commission as a model act instead of a uniform act.)

 Colorado: Colo.
 Rev. Stat. § 5-1-101 et seq.